Home » Home Decor » DIY Dining Table Topper For Extra Seating

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-Every year, we host Thanksgiving dinner and I love to set a beautiful fall table for sit-down meals.
+Every year, we host Thanksgiving dinner, and I love to set a beautiful fall table for sit-down meals.
+We often have more guests than our dining table can accommodate, so we used to resort to using folding tables to fit everyone.

-Talking through our needs and wants, we came up with a weekend project that helped us scrap the folding tables yet enabled us to comfortably seat more than twelve guests in our dining room.
+After some brainstorming, we came up with a weekend project that allowed us to ditch the folding tables and comfortably seat more than twelve guests in our dining room – a DIY table topper!

 Build Your Own DIY Dining Table Topper for extra seating to accomodate more guests